-Manufactured spending (MS) is a component of travel hacking that requires more time investment and risk, but unlocks more opportunity for you to see the world for less.
+Manufactured spending (MS) is a component of travel hacking that requires more time investment and risk but unlocks more opportunities for you to see the world for less.

 With artificial spending, you can earn more points and build a credit card portfolio faster.
 But is the risk worth the opportunity?

 - What is Manufactured Spending?

 - Things to Consider with Manufactured Credit Card Spending

 - Are there any laws against manufactured spending?

 - Conclusion – Is It Worth the Time?

 - Frequently Asked Questions (FAQs)